DeanGhassemi/WhatToEat/README.md

 ## Changes and Updates from the Plan

 Using a JSON file to store information of foods.
-It's my data file I am using a TrieTree for autocorrect in case the user misspells the word.
+It's my data file.
+I am using a TrieTree for autocorrect in case the user misspells the word.
 I will need another data file for a bunch of names of foods.